Coltonton/eon-custom-themes/README.md

 3. `git clone https://github.com/Coltonton/eon-custom-themes.git`

 4. `cd ./eon-custom-themes` after cloning has finished
-5. `python install_theme.sh`
+5. `exec ./install_theme.py`
 6. The installer will now run.

 ### Navigating The Installer:
 1. The installer will firstly prompt you for what theme you would like to choose.
 Enter the name, or index number and press enter.
-If you misspelled the theme name from the shown theme name; the program will try to attempt to figure out what you ment and ask you to confirm
+If you misspelled the theme name from the shown theme name; the program will attempt to figure out what you ment and ask you to confirm.
 2. Now the installer will promt you with the available assets for that theme.
 You can choose (if availble) the **Boot Logo**, **Boot Animation**, **OpenPilot Spinner**, and **Additional Resources**. ([What do these mean?](#what-are-the-availble-assets))
 3. One by one choose your desired theme assets and they will automagically install!
 Want to install diffrent assets from diffrent themes?
 YOU CAN!
-Sipmply select **Main Menu** from the options to be taken back to the theme picker!
+Sipmply select **-Main Menu-** from the options to be taken back to the theme picker!
-4. Once done select **Reboot** to reboot your EON and see your new themes!!!!
+4. Once done select **-Reboot-** to reboot your EON and see your new themes!!!!
 5. Having issues?
 Message me on discord @C-ton#2169

 ### What Are The Availble Assets?